Belkin’s latest Linksys MX10 Velop AX mesh system (model MX10600) reminds me of the Asus Rt-AX92U. Both are unconventional Wi-Fi 6 solutions.

-If you’re confused about the new Linksys Wi-Fi 6 Velop hardware, that makes two of us, so, here’s to clarify which is which.
+Is it Velop MX5300, MX5, or MX10?
+If you’re confused about the new Linksys Wi-Fi 6 Velop hardware, that makes two of us, so here’s to clarify which is which.

-Belkin has the Linksys MX10 Velop AX Whole Home Wi-Fi 6 System, which includes two identical hardware units, each is an MX5 router.
+Belkin has the Linksys MX10 Velop AX Whole Home Wi-Fi 6 System, which includes two identical hardware units, each is an MX5 router (model MX5300).
 This 2-pack set is what I used for this review.

 The company also sells the MX5 by itself and calls it Linksys MX5 Velop AX Whole Home Wi-Fi 6 System.
-That is where it gets confusing because the Linksys MX5 is a single router.
-The “system” notion, in this case, probably means you can add more Velop hardware to the router later to form a mesh.
+That is where it gets confusing because the Velop MX5300 is a single router, so it’s not a system.

 And no matter which you get, for the most part, you’ll only deal with a Linksys MX5 router.
 That’s because, in a mesh, the satellite units automatically replicates the setting of the primary router.

 Linksys MX5300: An interesting Wi-Fi 6 router